Minha006/Minha006/README.md

  👀🔮Eyes on the prize!
 I'm always curious and constantly learning new things, especially in the world of Web Development.

 🚀📈Growing every day!
-I'm currently diving deep into React.js and Backk-end Development.
+I'm currently diving deep into React.js and Back-end Development.

 📑🤝🏽Collaboration is a key!
 I'm always down to team up on cool projects.
 Hit me up if you have an idea and need a Front-end wizard!